justusmain/my-second/README.md

 4. how to copy files
 # day three
 **introduction to git hub**
-1. how to cre and save
+1. how to creat and save